Neural Quantum State Study of Fracton Models: Field-driven Phase Transitions

 The kick in energy and jump in magnetization in Figure~\ref{fig:cb_energy_hxhz_L4} suggest a first-order phase transition for both field directions already at $L=4$.
 Nonetheless, to confirm its first-order nature, one has to verify that these signatures get sharper with increasing system sizes.

-As shown in Figure~\ref{fig:cb_obs_hx_L468} for lattice sizes $L=4,6,8$, the energy and the magnetization hystereses become more profound as revealed by comparing the left-right and right-left transfer learning results.
+As shown in Figure~\ref{fig:cb_obs_hx_L468} for lattice sizes $L=4,6,8$, the energy and magnetization hystereses become more profound, as revealed by comparing the left-right and right-left transfer learning results.
 When sweeping from right to left, the NQS settles in a meta-stable phase resulting in higher energy for fields slightly weaker than the critical value $h_\mathrm{crit}$.
 When the field strength is decreased further, the state becomes unstable and collapses into a new state with lower energy.
 This sudden jump coincides with a discontinuous decrease of the magnetization.
-For left-right sweeps we observe similar behaviour, but for system sizes $L>4$ the NQS remains in the meta-stable phase for all observed field strengths.
+For left-right sweeps we observe similar behavior, but for system sizes $L>4$ the NQS remains in the meta-stable phase for all observed field strengths.
 This confirms that the perturbed checkerboard model indeed experiences a strong first-order phase transition.
-We estimate a critical field $h_\mathrm{crit} \approx 0.445$ from the intersection points of energy curves and the middle of the magnetization hysteresis.
+We estimate a critical field $h_\mathrm{crit} \approx 0.44(1)$ from the intersection points of energy curves.

 Note that we begin the left-right transfer-learning sequence for $L=6,8$ system sizes with $h=0.1$ instead of the zero field limit.
 This is because we observe that pre-training the NQS in the absence of magnetic fields typically led to no training progress or diverging gradients after transferring to finite magnetic fields.
 Some literature, such as Ref.~\cite{valenti2022correlation}, suggests adding noise to the parameters when transferring to non-zero magnetic fields to mitigate this issue; however, in our case we could not find an improvement compared to directly optimizing the NQS from scratch.